 Coca-Cola

 Coca-Cola is a prime example of a brand that engages and connects with its customers through creative storytelling.
 They create emotionally-driven marketing campaigns that evoke feelings of happiness, togetherness, and celebration.
-Coca-Cola’s focus on building an emotional connection with their customers has been a key driver of their success.
+Coca-Cola’s focus on building an emotional connection with its customers has been a key driver of their success.

 Marriott International

-Marriott International’s customer-centric approach focuses on anticipating guest needs and delivering personalized experiences.
+Marriott International’s customer-centric approach focuses on anticipating guests’ needs and delivering personalized experiences.
 With their loyalty program, Marriott Bonvoy, guests receive tailored offers, exclusive benefits, and a seamless booking as well as check-in process.
 In addition, Marriott actively listens to customer feedback and uses it to continuously improve its services.

 Drive Your Growth with an Effective Customer Centric Strategy Approach